qosimmax/junostorage/README.md

 - `DEL` this command deletes the key, if exists
 - `EXPIRE` expires the key after the specified time
+- `KEYS` Find all keys matching the specified pattern

 Redis strings commands